top of page

 • If not hungry, try a smoothie/shake then a solid meal 60-90min later

-This blog post deep dives into recovery nutrition and will give you tons of meal and snack ideas, as well as more detailed recommendations.
+This blog post about recovery nutrition will give you tons of meal and snack ideas, as well as more detailed recommendations.
 Even if you're not a distance runner, the principles will still apply.

 7. It’s common to have stomach troubles, especially before a big event